 Grapes and Wine Regions

-Pinotage is a hybrid of pinot noir and cinsault grapes that was developed in the 1920s and rose to popularity in the 40s.
+Pinotage is a hybrid of pinot noir and cinsault grapes that was developed during the 1920s and rose to popularity during the 40s.
 The resulting fruit is so dark it is almost black, and it grows well in South Africa's Cape.
 Pinotage grows best in deep soil with good water retention and as bush vines on sunny slopes, but too much sun at the end of the growing season can cause undesirable characteristics.
 While the vine is hearty, it is also finicky and must be well-tended to produce the best wine.
 Because it is primarily grown in the southern hemisphere, the growing season begins in September with harvest typically occurring in February or March.

 The best pinotage comes from well-run, low output vineyards.
 Some have tended the same vines for over 60 years, with single vineyard and even single block wines available.
 Some newer wineries and winemakers are working to distinguish pinotage as a worthy grape and wine by applying expert growing and winemaking techniques.
 A very small amount of pinotage is grown in California, New Zealand, and a few other countries.